Warren uses his vast life and work experience — from the kitchen to the studio, the agency to the classroom — for our

 Books and Articles

 Along with his book, “Art in Chocolate“, a collection of recipes, chocolate sculptures, and short stories, Warren brings us four novels: “The University Club” and the sequel, “Not Now, Katrin“.
 The third part of this series, “A Wrinkle in the Glass” was released in 2022.
-Warren’s latest novel was also released in 2022 – “like so many pearls dropped before a swine: a love story“.
+Warren’s latest novel was also released in 2022 – “Like so Many Pearls Before a Swine“.